ezEngine/docs/docs/appendix/third-party-code.md

 Compile switch: **EZ_BUILD_FMOD**

-ez has an integration for the Fmod sound system.
+EZ has an integration for the Fmod sound system.
 However, you need to download the SDK yourself.

 1. Go to [fmod.com](https://www.fmod.com)
 1. Sign up / log in